A closer view of what Bad Marketing looks like.

 Ever walk into a restaurant, see no one around, then immediately feel uncomfortable?

 That’s what happens when others visit your page and notice the lack of ‘human quality’ to it.
 It makes them uneasy, and this approach could use some work.
-The “atmosphere” of your website is crucial to whether or not others feeling comfortable enough to hang around or nervous enough to leave.
+The “atmosphere” of your website is crucial to whether or not others feel comfortable enough to hang around or nervous enough to leave.
 Some of them even get angry (feeling as if they walked into a trap by clicking through) and take this lack of atmosphere out on you.

 Don’t let your website or online pages be a downer for others.
 To infuse your website with the voice of your customers, you’ll need to build an online community around what you do.
 This will help new customers to want to join in and follow your company’s pages instead of noticing and wondering where all the people went.